Excitation and Damping of Oscillation Modes in Gaseous Planets: Mesa Models

 \section{Mesa Models}

 We generate planetary models using MESA \citep{paxton:11,paxton:13,paxton:15,paxton:18,paxton:19,jermyn:23}.
-Our models are adapted from those of \cite{muller:20,muller:21,helled:25}, which use a custom equation of state allowing for higher metallicity than MESA's default grids.\footnote{A Zenodo link with MESA run files will be provided upon acceptance for publication.} Our Jupiter and Saturn models are coreless, with bulk metallicities $Z=0.06$ and $Z=0.20$, and equilibrium irradiation temperatures of $T_{\rm eq} = 120 \, {\rm K}$ and $T_{\rm eq} = 100 \, {\rm K}$ respectively.
+Our models are adapted from those of \cite{muller:20,muller:21,helled:25}, which use a custom equation of state allowing for higher metallicity than MESA's default grids.\footnote{Inlists and run files for our models can be accessed at \href{https://zenodo.org/records/18512364}{https://zenodo.org/records/18512364}.} Our Jupiter and Saturn models are coreless, with bulk metallicities $Z=0.06$ and $Z=0.20$, and equilibrium irradiation temperatures of $T_{\rm eq} = 120 \, {\rm K}$ and $T_{\rm eq} = 100 \, {\rm K}$ respectively.
 Our Uranus model includes an inert core of 10 Earth masses and an envelope of $Z=0.20$.
 In order to prevent numerical problems, we irradiate it at a level slightly higher than reality ($T_{\rm eq} = 130 \, {\rm K}$) and inject a luminosity of $10^{22} \, {\rm erg/s}$ (about 3x Uranus's observed surface flux) at the outer boundary of its core.
 We evolve the models to ages of 4.5 Gyr.
 The radii and luminosities of our Jupiter and Saturn models are similar to those observed, but our Uranus model is too large and luminous due to its extra heating, with a radius of $\sim$5 Earth radii.

 We then compute the non-adiabatic oscillation modes of our planetary models with GYRE.
 We find that the modes are always damped, with most of the damping occurring in the near-surface layers where the pressure is less than $\sim$10 bars and the optical depth is less than $\sim$100.
 To map the damping rates from these modes to those used for the rest of our calculations, we interpolate based on the dimensionless frequency $\omega_\alpha/\omega_{\rm dyn}$.
 For Uranus, the model's larger luminosity may artificially enhance the radiative damping.
 Better estimates should be explored with more accurate planetary models.